oxc-project/oxlint-ecosystem-ci/README.md

-# `oxlint` Ecosystem CI
+# Oxc Ecosystem CI

-This repository is used to run integration tests for `oxlint` ecosystem projects.
+This repository is used to run integration tests for `oxlint` and `oxfmt` ecosystem projects.

 ## Add a new integration